lakshyana/Dungeon-Adventure-Game/README.md

 # Dungeon-Adventure-Game
-Dungeon Adventure Game Implementation with a graphical user interface (GUI), using the MVC Design Pattern
+Dungeon Adventure Game Implementation with a Graphical User Interface (GUI), using the MVC Design Pattern